c0510gy/Tabular-method-solver/README.md

 As you saw in `4.2.4.1.` it is impossible to solve for true solution when the number of minterms gets higher.

-So, it is much more realistic to solve this **Set Cover** problem in polynomal time by getting approximation solution.
+So, it is much more realistic to solve this **Set Cover** problem in polynomial time by getting approximation solution.

 My idea on this approximation solution is like following psudocode:
 ```
 Count := number of selected vertices in G_R
-Flow[v] := number of unselected vertextes in G_R that vertex v from G_L is directing
+Flow[v] := number of unselected vertexes in G_R that vertex v from G_L is directing
 while Count < |G_R|:
     v := argmax(Flow)
     Select v